 06 Aug Can we fix dysfunctional government?

 In this respect, the Rotherham child protection scandal is a case study for our times.
-Systemic failure is built into the archaic management design adopted by social services and other government departments throughout the UK.
+Archaic management design builds systemic failure into our social services and other government departments throughout the UK.

 Can a leopard change its spots?

-In essence what the commissioners are being tasked to do is get the leopard to change its spots.
-We must not fool ourselves that somehow Rotherham Council has been a magnet that has attracted a unique bunch of highly malevolent and incompetent employees intent on destroying the lives of children and families within their remit.
+In essence what the government is tasking the commissioners to do is get the leopard to change its spots.
+We must not fool ourselves.
+It is not that somehow Rotherham Council attracted a unique bunch of highly malevolent or incompetent workers to it.
+I don’t suppose any of these employees were intent on destroying the lives of children and families within their remit.
+It is not the employees but the bureaucratic system itself that is at fault.

 There is a plain and inconvenient fact here.
 And that is that the appalling lapses in child protection, and the systematic and aggressive cover-up by politicians, social services and the police, reflect a pattern of behaviour that is innate to any bureaucratic organisation.

-In my book Reinventing management thinking I explain that psychologically we are not suited to work in strict hierarchical organisations.
-In fact when we do, we tend to become stressed and this fear gives rise to a random and bizarre array of personal survival strategies that get in the way of effective organisational functioning.
+In Reinventing management thinking I explain that psychologically we are not suited to work in strict hierarchical organisations.
+In fact strict hierarchy with its attendant top down command and control management tends to trigger a stress response.
+This means that people working in a bureaucracy are, almost by definition, not working in their ‘natural brain state’.
+Instead what we see in response to the inherent anxiety is a random and bizarre array of personal survival strategies.
+This sort of toxic behaviour always gets in the way of effective organisational functioning.

-Nobody likes to hear bad news that conflicts with their belief patterns and in this aspect, bosses are no different to anyone else.
-But it becomes depressingly more difficult for a boss to acknowledge that their beliefs might be wrong where a lot of self-interest is at stake in terms of status, salaries and career progression.
+Nobody likes to hear bad news especially when it conflicts with pre-existing belief patterns.
+In this context I mean beliefs about how the system is running, and what the root cause of certain problems are.
+In this respect, bosses are no different to anyone else.
+But it becomes depressingly more difficult for a boss to acknowledge that their beliefs about their cherished system might be wrong the higher up the ladder they go.
+As careers progress so a lot of self-interest is at stake in terms of status, salaries and further career progression.
 The scale of their adverse reaction is directly proportionate to the amount of power, money and reputation under threat.

-Hence the habitual response is to try and flatten the whistle-blowers.
+Hence the habitual response to bad news is to try and flatten the whistle-blowers.
 Three interlinked factors come into play here.

 Senior management self-confidence can be a costly delusion

 Firstly, we see that the type of person occupying the higher reaches of a bureaucracy usually arrives at this lofty level in large part due to a high degree of self-confidence in their own ability and judgement.
-Unfortunately, the research shows that this self-belief in their ability to manage is rarely matched by reality.
-The unsettling implication here for organisational design is that to a great extent senior management is self selecting.
+Unfortunately, the research shows that this, self-belief in their ability to manage, rarely matches the reality.
+There is an unsettling implication here for organisational design.
+And that is that, to a great extent senior management is self selecting.
 Furthermore, as status rises with promotion, so this self-belief becomes more and more entrenched.
-Thus, once a manager has achieved high office, it becomes even more difficult for inputs of contrary information to penetrate and alter their cherished self-beliefs.
+The higher they rise, the more difficult it is for contrary information to penetrate and alter their cherished self-beliefs.

 The wrong people get to the top